Nebu1eto/magapoke-descrambler/README.md

-# magapoke-descrambler
+# image-descrambler

-This is Proof-of-Concept project for download and descramble images from [Magazine Pocket](https://pocket.shonenmagazine.com/).
+This is Proof-of-Concept project for download and descramble 4x4 scrambled images with Xorshift32 Random Number.

 ## Disclaimer